Before he was killed by police, Hakim Littleton was trying to get out of Detroit.

 But focusing on the shooting alone overlooks the more insidious forces that led to Littleton’s demise.
 Because before he raised a gun at police in what is often seen as a death wish, Littleton was slowly dragged down by the quieter injustices that have come to define life in Detroit — a persistent undertow of systemic failures that leave young Black men with little chance to break free.

-Despite being raised in an educated, middle-class family, he was unable to transcend schools and neighborhoods that resembled war zones, the influence of friends from troubled backgrounds, and what loved ones have said was constant harassment by police.
+Despite being raised in an educated, stable home, he was unable to transcend schools and neighborhoods that resembled war zones, the influence of friends from troubled backgrounds, and what loved ones have said was constant harassment by police.

-Malica’s mother learned of Littleton’s long-term plans with her daughter the night before he was killed.
-She and others had no idea why the southwestern desert state was his destination; one of his close friends conceding it was “kind of random.”
+Malica’s mother learned of Littleton’s long-term plans with her daughter on the eve of his death.
+She and others had no idea why the southwestern desert state was his destination, with one close friend conceding it was “kind of random.”
 But almost anywhere in the country is, by many metrics, better than Detroit — and that Littleton likely knew as well as anyone.

 The wrong family